nevanscott/uxui0818/_homework/interaction-design/Human-Interface-Guidelines.md

 Articles to read
 ---------------------

 The HIG is... detailed.
 You're not going to read through it all in one go.
-Here's where I recommend starting:
+Please start with the below links in preparation for Monday's class.

 - [Interface Essentials](https://developer.apple.com/design/human-interface-guidelines/ios/overview/interface-essentials/)
 - [Navigation](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/navigation/)